Eleventy Plugin Baseline

 • Assets

-assets-core establishes the assets directory and exposes _baseline.assets.
+assets-core establishes the pipeline and exposes _baseline.assets.

 assets-postcss compiles src/assets/css/**/index.cssdist/assets/css/.